andrewdieken/CPSC-354/README.md

 # CPSC-354
 This is a blog for the class CPSC-354 Programming Languages.
-Team members include: Andrew Dieken, Matt McCortney, Alberto G.
+Team members include: Andrew Dieken, Matt McCortney, Alberto Garibay.

 # Why we chose Haskell